How to build an effective threat intelligence program

 Threat intelligence is more than simply a series of alerts.

-Of course, being notified of new incidents and evolving situations is key to protecting the businesses, people or assets that you’re responsible for – but threat intelligence is more than that.
+Of course, being notified of new incidents and evolving situations is an essential part of business threat intelligence, and key to protecting the businesses, people or assets that you’re responsible for – but an effective threat intelligence program needs more than that.

 Unfortunately, security-related decisions are often made without this real insight or understanding.
 How can you effectively protect your clients if your knowledge of the threat landscape is lacking or inaccurate?